hvela/movies-shows/README.md

 # movies-shows
-This application will allow the user to store their shows and movies and then pick one randomly to watch
+This application will allow the user to store their shows and movies and then pick one randomly.
+It will also allow you get any movie information.

-Unit tests also need to written
+Unit tests also need to be written